rglos/recipes/chicago-deep-dish-pizza.md

 ## Directions

-- Preheat oven to 425 - no convection, we don't want ot burn the exposed crust.
 - Prep meat.
 Cook sausage in patties to spread over pizza or crumble (add onions, mushrooms, bell peppers, etc as desired).
 - Oil (olive) a 12 inch cast iron skillet
 - Form dough using heel of hand and make a circle.